 Discern How God May Be Calling You

 Our Vocation Houses are peaceful homes for practicing Catholics or those exploring the Catholic faith.
 Residents pray, eat, and work together in an atmosphere of Franciscan fellowship, peace, humility, and simplicity.
-The homes can also provide free housing for those seeking to pay off debt before entering religious life.

 Residents fall into two categories:

 1. Long-term residents who are either living or affiliated with the Rule of Life of the Confraternity of Penitents